 Eligibility for NV Energy Solar and Energy Storage Incentives

-Make sure your solar installer has an active C-2 or C-2g Nevada Contractor’s License.
-If this license isn’t valid, NV Energy will not give the incentive or hold your net metering rate.
+Make sure the solar installer has an active C-2 or C-2g Nevada Contractor’s License.
+If this license isn’t valid, NV Energy will not give the incentive or hold the net metering rate.

 Solar Incentive Eligibility

-To determine solar eligibility you first need to determine into what category you fall as a utility customer.
-There are three types of solar incentives available through NV Energy under the Solar Generations Program: Residential, Small Commercial, Non-residential and Low-income/non-profit.
+To determine solar eligibility, customers first need to determine the category of utility customers they are.
+There are three types of solar incentives available through NV Energy under the Solar Generations Program: Residential, Small Commercial, Non-residential, and Low-income/non-profit.

 Residential Solar Eligibility